HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-Parcel is a noteworthy alternative to webpack, and its adoption is significant.
-Parcel's adoption is consistent across all ranks, accounting for a range of 1.2% to 2.0% across rankings.
+[Parcel](https://parceljs.org/) is a noteworthy alternative to webpack, and its adoption is significant.
+Parcel's adoption is consistent across all ranks, accounting for a range of 1.2% to 1.9% across rankings.

 While HTTP Archive is unable to track the usage of _all_ bundlers in the ecosystem, bundler usage is significant in the overall picture of JavaScript in that they're not only important to the developer experience, but the overhead they can contribute in the form of dependency management code can be a factor in how much JavaScript is shipped.
-It's worth checking your overall project settings are configured to produce the most efficient possible output for the browsers your users use.
+It's worth checking how your overall project settings are configured to produce the most efficient possible output for the browsers your users use.

 ### Transpilers

-Transpilers are often used in toolchains at build time to transform newer JavaScript features into a syntax that can be run in older browsers.
+Transpilers are often used in toolchains at build-time to transform newer JavaScript features into a syntax that can be run in older browsers.
 Because JavaScript has evolved rapidly over the years, these tools are still in use.
-New to this year's Web Almanac is an analysis of the usage of Babel in delivering widely compatible production-ready JavaScript.
+New to this year's Web Almanac is an analysis of the usage of [Babel](https://babeljs.io/) in delivering widely compatible, production-ready JavaScript.
 The singular focus on Babel specifically is due to its wide usage in the developer community over alternatives.

 {{ figure_markup(
     image="babel-rank.png",